-Jennifer Boss, MSW, is the Director of the National Center on Early Childhood Development, Teaching and Learning at ZERO TO THREE.
+Jennifer Boss, MSW, is the Director of Infant and Early Childhood Mental Health (IECMH) Coordination and Strategy at ZERO TO THREE.

 As the Director of Infant and Early Childhood Mental Health (IECMH) Coordination and Strategy, Jennifer is responsible for providing leadership and coordination for ZERO TO THREE’s IECMH strategic priority organizational efforts and activities.

 Jennifer brings extensive experience in the early childhood field, including management and leadership in areas such as child development, family engagement, home visiting, infant and early childhood mental health, early learning, and program management and supervision.
 Prior to her current role, Jennifer directed two Head Start national technical assistance centers - the National Center on Early Childhood Development, Teaching, and Learning, and the Early Head Start National Resource Center at ZERO TO THREE.

 Before joining ZERO TO THREE, Jennifer worked as a mental health clinician for children and families in homes, schools, and clinics.
 Jennifer has contributed to articles and book chapters, as well as conducted numerous trainings on early childhood development and early childhood mental health.
 She received a BA from the University of Virginia, an MSW from Howard University, and completed post-graduate clinical training at the Yale University Child Study Center and the Washington School of Psychiatry in Infant and Early Childhood Mental Health.
 Jennifer’s experience supporting and learning from families and children with diverse backgrounds and life stories has fueled her passion for ensuring that all families and babies have opportunities for the best start in life.